|

 copy of the normal gene.

-It is very unlikely that the dog will develop Progressive Retinal Atrophy (rcd2-PRA) Option 1 by Laboklin but since it carries the mutant gene, it can pass it on to its offspring with the probability of 50%.
+It is very unlikely that the dog will develop Progressive Retinal Atrophy (rcd2-PRA) by Laboklin but since it carries the mutant gene, it can pass it on to its offspring with the probability of 50%.
 Carriers should only be bred to clear dogs.
 Avoid breeding carrier to carrier because 25% of their offspring is expected to be affected (see table above)

 Affected